 Share A Fare Mission Statement

-The mission of Share A Fare is to provide transportation for the blind and visually impaired through both a cab subsidy program and rideshare reimbursement program in order to enhance independent travel and effective participation in society.
+Share a Fare is dedicated to empowering the blind and visually impaired by providing a transportation reimbursement program that promotes independent travel and fosters active participation in society.

 The Omaha Council of the Blind founded Share A Fare, Inc. As an organization of blind and visually impaired persons of all ages, we invite you to attend its monthly meetings to advocate for the rights of people who are blind and visually impaired.
 Come see what they're up to!